Milstein-type Schemes for Hyperbolic SPDEs: Convergence Rates

-However, the Milstein scheme is not advantageous in this parameter range.
-Indeed, both the exponential Euler method and A-stable rational schemes such as implicit Euler or Crank--Nicolson achieve pathwise uniform convergence at rate $\min\{\alpha,1/2\}$ up to a logarithmic correction factor for rational schemes \cite[Thm.~6.4,~Cor.~6.5]{KliobaVeraar24Rate} in the same setting without assumptions on differentiability of $G$ or on $G'G$.
+can be estimated using Lipschitz continuity of $G$ and, instead of Lemma \ref{lem:regularity-UtDiffVst-Z}, the path regularity result \cite[Lemma~6.2]{KliobaVeraar24Rate}.
+For $\bar{T}_{G,4}$ we can proceed similarly as for $T_{G,5}$ in \eqref{eq:TG5} without invoking Lemma \ref{lem:regularity-UtDiffVst-Z} to obtain additional decay.
+Simply applying Itô's isomorphism again, linear growth of $G'G-\tilde{g}$ on $X$, and pointwise stability on $X$ yield However, the Milstein scheme is not advantageous in this parameter range.
+Indeed, both the exponential Euler method and A-stable rational schemes without Milstein terms such as implicit Euler or Crank--Nicolson achieve pathwise uniform convergence at rate $\min\{\alpha,1/2\}$ up to a logarithmic correction factor for rational schemes \cite[Thm.~6.4,~Cor.~6.5]{KliobaVeraar24Rate} in the same setting without assumptions on $F',G'$, or $G'G$.
 At the same time, their computational effort is lower, since no iterated stochastic integrals need to be simulated. \end{remark}

-\begin{remark} The Gâteaux differentiability of $F\colon X \to X$ in all $x \in X$ in Assumption \ref{ass:FG_rate_I}\ref{assCond:FG_rate_GateauxDiffble} can be weakened to Gâteaux differentiability in all $x \in Y$, i.e. Gâteaux differentiability of $F\colon \Omega\times[0,T]\times Y \to X$.
-Indeed, Proposition \ref{prop:TaylorExpansionFrechet}, which ensures the existence of the Taylor expansion \eqref{eq:taylorF} remains valid under this weaker assumption.
-In the estimates of $T_{F,3,1}$ and $T_{F,3,2}$ in \eqref{eq:TF31} and \eqref{eq:TF32}, the operator norm of $F'(u)$ in $\calL(Y,X)$ rather than $\calL(X)$ has to be used, meaning that the $Y$-norm of the argument of $F'(u)$ has to be estimated.
-Since only linear growth, the a priori estimate and the regularity lemma \ref{lem:regularity-UtDiffVst-Z} were used in the subsequent estimates, and they remain valid on $Y$ (albeit with larger constants), $T_{F,3,1}$ and $T_{F,3,2}$ can be estimated with the same order of decay in $h$.
+\begin{remark} The Gâteaux differentiability of $F\colon X \to X$ in all $x \in X$ in Assumption \ref{ass:FG_rate_I}\ref{assCond:FG_rate_GateauxDiffble} can be weakened to Gâteaux differentiability in all $x \in Y$, i.e.\ Gâteaux differentiability of $F\colon Y \to X$, omitting the arguments from $\Omega$ and $[0,T]$ in this remark.
+Indeed, Proposition \ref{prop:TaylorExpansionFrechet}, which ensures the existence of the Taylor expansion \eqref{eq:taylorF}, remains valid under this weaker assumption.
+In the estimates of $T_{F,3,1}$ and $T_{F,3,2}$ in \eqref{eq:TF31} and \eqref{eq:TF32}, the operator norm of $F'(u)$ in $\calL(Y,X)$ rather than $\calL(X)$ has to be used.
+Hence, the $Y$-norm of the argument of $F'(u)$ has to be estimated, which remains possible with the same order of decay in $h$ (albeit with larger constants), since only linear growth, the a priori estimate and the Lemma \ref{lem:regularity-UtDiffVst-Z} were used in the subsequent estimates.
 This relaxation of Gâteaux differentiability is not possible for $G$, since $G'G\colon X \to \bilinHX$ is required to be Lipschitz in Assumption \ref{ass:FG_rate_II}\ref{assCond:FG_rate_GpGLipschitz}.
 For $G'G$ to even be defined on the entire space $X$, Gâteaux differentiability of $G$ on $X$ is necessary.

 While the relaxed assumption on $F$ might seem more general at first glance, note that any Nemytskii operator associated to a $C^1$ Lipschitz function $\phi\colon \R\to\R$ is automatically Gâteaux differentiable on the full space $L^2(\calO;\R)$ for bounded domains $\calO \seq \R^d$ by Proposition \ref{prop:NemytskiiGateauxAffine}. \end{remark}